-The function wrapKnown runs the whole analysis pipeline for a single sample, starting from a sorted and indexed BAM file and reference transcriptome and returning estimated log-expression in an ExpressionSet object. wrapKnown also returns the following secondary output, which may be ignored for routine analyses: processed reads (procBam object), path counts (pathCounts object) and read start and fragment length distributions (readDistrs object).
+To quantify expression for a set of known transcripts the function wrapKnown runs the whole analysis pipeline for a single sample, starting from sorted and indexed BAM files and reference transcriptome and returning estimated log-expression in an ExpressionSet object. wrapKnown also returns the following secondary output, which may be ignored for routine analyses: processed reads (procBam object), path counts (pathCounts object) and read start and fragment length distributions (readDistrs object).
+The function wrapDenovo is the analogous to wrapDenovo but it doesn't assume that all given transcripts are expressed.
+Instead, for each given transcript wrapDenovo computes the posterior probability that it is indeed expressed and estimates its expression via Bayesian model averaging.
+In the event that the given transcripts are unable to explain the observed data (e.g. some reads visit exons 1-2-3 but no isoform contains these 3 exons), wrapDenovo suggests new transcripts using the given transcripts as templates.

-The wrapKnown function needs an annotated transcriptome, which can either come from the UCSC or any user-specified gtf file (e.g. as provided by the Gencode project or returned by the Cufflinks RABT module).
-To generate a transcriptome from the UCSC database you may use the following code, changing 'hg19' for your desired genome.
+The wrapKnown function needs an annotated transcriptome created by procGenome.
+This can either come from TxDb objects obtained from the Bioconductor annotations or any user-specified gtf file (see help(procGenome) for examples).
+To generate a transcriptome from the UCSC database you may use the following code, changing hg19 for your desired genome.